K-Wojciechowski/CleanupForNotion/README.md

 ## Roadmap

 This is more-or-less feature-complete, at least for my requirements.
-(Although I reserve the right to come up with some other way to abuse Notion that will require automated cleanup.)
+(Although I reserve the right to come up with some other ways to abuse Notion that will require automated cleanup.)

 Some planned features may be found in the [GitHub Issues][] for the project.